 - Open REDWrap.
 When prompted, select the exported data file and dictionary file.

 - REDWrap will create a set of Access tables holding your REDCap data.
 In addition, it will create “admin” tables (_arm, _event and _lookups); these don’t hold data but rather metadata, or information about the structure of your project.
+Of course REDWrap will not make any changes to your downloaded data, let alone your REDCap project.

 - If you’re handy with the “Relationships” diagram feature of MS Access, you can see that REDWrap has set up appropriate relationships between the new data tables.